Top of Page.

 (2)

-Select suppliers based on a comprehensive and appropriate evaluation of quality, price, delivery time, technology, and business conditions.
+The Group selects suppliers based on a comprehensive and appropriate evaluation of quality, price, delivery periods, technology, business conditions, and other factors.

 (1)

-Comply with all relevant laws, regulations, and social norms, and implement procurement activities in good faith.
+The Group complies with all applicable laws, regulations, and social standards, and conducts procurement in good faith.

 (2)

-In the course of procurement activities, block relationships with antisocial forces that threaten the order and safety of civil society.
+In its procurement, the Group forms no relationship with anti-social forces that pose a threat to the order and safety of civil society.

-Implement procurement activities that take into consideration global and regional environmental conservation and the effective use of resources.
+The Group carries out procurement with consideration for global and local environmental preservation and the effective use of resources.

 (1)